gasduster99/sppComp/try1/try1_2.md

-For the purposes of accurately modeling not only species composition means, but also higher moments of the data, such as species composition variances, it is neccisary to recognize model limitations with respect to over-dispersed data.
+For the purposes of accurately modeling not only species composition means, but also higher moments of the data, such as species composition variances, it is necessary to recognize model limitations with respect to over-dispersed data.
 Among the simplest models for count data are the Poisson and binomial models.
 Both models are typically specified with a single parameter for <!--degree of freedom for--> modeling all of the moments of the data, and thus they rely heavily on their